Updated: Dec 20, 2021

 Although South Africans are friendly, it is easier to initiate business relations with them through mutual business associates as opposed to approaching them directly.
 You will need to take the time to first establish a rapport unrelated to business and gain trust before trying to discuss business affairs.

-As most South Africans speak English, translating will likely not be necessary in business interactions.
+As most South Africans speak English, translating will likely not be necessary for business interactions.

 Business negotiations in South Africa can take a long time, and appointments should be made far in advance.